Driedger, Panthers bounce back to beat Predators 2-0

 SUNRISE, Fla.
 (AP) — Chris Driedger stopped 21 shots, Aleksander Barkov and Anthony Duclair scored, and the Florida Panthers dominated the Nashville Predators in a 2-0 victory Saturday.

-Nashville’s Juuse Saros stopped 47 of 48 shots, but the Predators couldn’t solve Saros, making his first start since March 7.
+Nashville’s Juuse Saros stopped 47 of 48 shots, but the Predators couldn’t solve Driedger, making his first start since March 7.

+“Those games when the other goalie is putting on a show can get a little dicey,” Driedger said.
+“You have to make sure you’re sharp.
+I saw the pucks that came my way and it ended up working out.”

+Saros tied his career high for saves after stopping 42 shots Thursday in a 2-1 win over Florida.

+“I felt like I was playing my own game,” he said.
+“I was seeing the pucks well and there were some good blocks in front of me.
+The (Barkov) goal was a tough one to give up.
+We gave it a good effort.”

 Barkov backhanded in a rebound 9:15 into the second period for his 13th goal, and Duclair added an empty-netter with 15 seconds left.
-Nashville beat the Panthers 2-1 on Thursday, but Florida improved to 9-0-1 following a loss this season.
+Florida improved to 9-0-1 following a loss this season.
+The Panthers and Winnipeg Jets are the only teams without consecutive defeats in regulation this season.

 Duclair and MacKenzie Weegar assisted on Barkov’s goal, and Weegar stretched his career-best points streak to seven games.